A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Analysis

 By applying the Chernoff bound (see \textbf{Theorem}~\ref{thm:chbd}), agent $i$ receives at most $2h\cdot g(N)$ tokens in each slot with probability at least $1-\frac{1}{N^{h/3}}$, when $N$ is sufficiently large such that $g(N) > \ln N$.
 Furthermore, considering we employ a FIFO forwarding policy, the tokens agent $i$ receives in some slot $t$ can be delayed for at most $t$ additional slots.
 As a token should be forwarded for $\mathcal O(\log N)$ times to achieve a nearly uniform distribution, we conclude that with probability at least $1-N^{-h/3}$, all MHRWs in round $r$ approach a $\frac{1}{N^3}$-nearly uniform distribution in $\Delta = \mathcal O(\log^2 N)$ slots, according to what we have shown in Sec.~\ref{sssec:rw}. \end{proof}

-\begin{remarks} It follows \textbf{Lemma}~\ref{le:mhrw} that, in our disseminating stage, each agent needs to send $\mathcal O(g(N)\log^2N)$ messages, each of which has $\mathcal O(\log N)$ bits \footnote{More precisely, the length of the message should be $\mathcal O(M+\log N)$ (in bits).
+\begin{remark} It follows \textbf{Theorem}~\ref{thm:mhrw} that, in our disseminating stage, each agent needs to send $\mathcal O(g(N)\log^2N)$ messages, each of which has $\mathcal O(\log N)$ bits \footnote{More precisely, the length of the message should be $\mathcal O(M+\log N)$ (in bits).
 Nevertheless, throughout our analysis, we focus on investigating how large $N$ should be given fixed $M$.
 In this sense, we consider $M$ is a constant.}.
 Therefore, we conclude that our algorithm has a per-round communication complexity of $\mathcal O(g(N)\log^3 N)$ for each agent.
-According to our definition of $g(N)$ in \textbf{Definition}~\ref{def:funcg}, the complexity can be re-written (with a slight relaxation) as $\mathcal O(N\log^3 N)$. \end{remarks}
+According to our definition of $g(N)$ in \textbf{Definition}~\ref{def:funcg}, the complexity can be re-written (with a slight relaxation) as $\mathcal O(N\log^3 N)$. \end{remark}